rjarea51/StratuxHud/readme.md

 https://www.hackster.io/platisd/nevma-gesture-control-for-the-masses-9cff03
 I use the proximity script since it is less touchy in flight.

-So you will have to scroll through the windows.
+This way you will scroll through the windows quickly.
 You will also have to make chages in "heads_up_display.py" because I can't find a plus key in Arduino

 if event.key in [pygame.K_KP_PLUS, pygame.K_PLUS]: